jerhon/honlsoft-v2/blog/2022/2022-02-18-software-architecture-clean-architecture.md

 ## Cross Cutting Concerns

-Now there are a few things that may need to make it up to the domain logic.
+Now there are a few things that may needed to make it up to the domain logic.
 Typically these are primitives such as collection types, perhaps implementation of a mediator will be needed for use cases to decouple execution of the use cases from their concrete types.
 Those types of things are out of scope of this discussion.